Thousands of I-940 signatures say it’s time to review prosecuting police for deadly shootings in Washington state

 With Initiative 940, Washington state lawmakers — and likely voters — may soon face big decisions on the state law that makes it nearly impossible to prosecute police officers after they use deadly force.

+After speeches and a demonstration march through the drizzle, more than 100 supporters of De-Escalate WA handed in boxes of petitions at the Secretary of State’s Office .

+“This really is a good day,” Tim Reynon, vice-chair of the campaign and Puyallup Tribal Councilman, told those gathered.
+But, with the families of several victims in the audience, he acknowledged, “It’s a bittersweet day.”

-Community advocates have argued Washington’s law — considered the nation’s most restrictive for holding officers accountable for unjustified use of deadly force — is overdue for a change.
+Community advocates have argued Washington’s current law — considered the nation’s most limiting for holding officers accountable for unjustified use of deadly force — is overdue for a change.

 Right now, an officer can’t be convicted of a crime for using deadly force if he or she acted in good faith and without malice, or what the law calls “evil intent.”